60 credits - 1 year

 Our graduates are present in the highest management positions of companies.
 They can also be found in consulting, auditing, banking, industry (production and operations management) or environmental management.

-The master is made up of the following four elements:
+The programme of the Master's 60 credits in Management is made up of the following four elements:

 - Core subjects, worth 30 credits, composed of 6 courses representing the pillars of management;

-- Training in the principles and issues of Corporate Social Responsibility, a core value of the Louvain School of Management;
+- A 5 credit course on the principles and issues of corporate social responsibility, a core value of the Louvain School of Management;

 Please note that, depending on your academic background, teaching units (= prerequisite courses) could be added to your master programme.